Welcome to the Penn State Hershey Pediatric Residency Program

 There are many residency programs from which to choose, but we sincerely hope that you will consider the unique combination of features that our program offers.

-Our state-of-art hospital, which opened in 2013, is the only children's hospital in South Central Pennsylvania.
+Our state-of-the-art hospital, which opened in 2013, is the only children's hospital in South Central Pennsylvania.
 It houses the region's only pediatric ICU, pediatric trauma program and pediatric cardiac surgery program, and is home to the vast majority of the pediatric specialists in the region.
 This lack of local competition is a tremendous benefit to our residents, who are assured of caring for virtually every complex, critically-ill or critically-injured child in the region.
 Our residents also encounter vast cultural diversity, since we are the children's hospital for many Amish and Mennonite populations, large farming communities, the suburbs surrounding the state capital, and a number of cities with significant immigrant communities, including Harrisburg, Lancaster, Reading and York.

 All applicants must apply through the Electronic Residency Application Service (ERAS) by December 1 and must register for a PL-1 position through the National Resident Matching Program (NRMP).
 Applications are considered without regard to race, religion, gender, sexual orientation or national origin.
 We only sponsor J-1 visas.

 We do not require a letter from your department chairman, but we do require:

 - Three to four letters of recommendation from faculty members with whom you have worked.

 Interviews are by invitation only, and will be conducted from mid-October through mid-January.
 If you are invited for an interview, you will be notified by email, and we will ask that you respond promptly so that we can do our best to accommodate your scheduling needs.
 We prefer to interview smaller groups each day in order to create a more personalized day.